-Grounding System - Provides a point for grounding the cabinet and the OSP cables per local requirements.
+Grounding Block - Provides a point for grounding the cabinet and OSP cables.

-The exterior of the cabinet is constructed of heavy gauge aluminum and is coated with an almond-colored finish.
+The exterior shell of the FDH 3000 cabinet is constructed of heavy gauge aluminum and is coated with an almond-colored finish.
 Each cabinet is equipped with two front doors that provide full front access to the optical components.
-The cabinet doors are equipped with a tamper-resistant latch that includes a hasp for a padlock, stainless steel hinges, and door catches that prevent accidental closing.
+The cabinet doors are equipped with a tamper-resistant latch with a hasp for a padlock, stainless steel hinges, and door catches that prevent accidental closing.
 Access to the cabinet requires a 216B key tool (accessory) to release the latch handle.
 Lifting eyes are provided for hoisting the cabinet into position for mounting.
-Each cabinet is equipped with a 6-inch ground spacer/riser to provide ground clearance.
+Each cabinet is equipped with two 6-inch ground spacer/risers for extra ground clearance.

-The pedestal-mount cabinet may be mounted on a concrete pad or on a fiberglass mounting sleeve.
+The pedestal-mount cabinet may be mounted on a concrete pad or on a mounting sleeve.
 Mounting kits (accessories) are available for each mounting option.
 The feeder and distribution cables enter/exit the cabinet from the bottom.
 Clamps secure the cables to the inside of the cabinet.
 The bottom of the cabinet is enclosed with a moisture barrier.
-The cable entry/ exit hole is fitted with a flexible membrane to resist the entry of dust and moisture.
+The cable entry/exit hole is fitted with a flexible membrane to resist the entry of dust and moisture.
 GORE membrane vents are provided to release any moisture that may accumulate within the cabinet.